Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Confusion noise for future polarised experiments

 The Fourier transform of $f(r)$ is

 which gives the following power spectrum for our aperture photometry filter:

 The confusion noise can be determined using two criteria, the so-called photometric and source density criteria \citep{dole2003,lagache2003}.
 The photometric case is derived from the fluctuations of the signal due to the sources below the detection threshold $S_{lim}$ in the beam.
 The source density case is derived from a completeness limit and evaluates the density of the sources detected above the detection threshold $S_{lim}$, such that only a small fraction of sources is missed because they cannot be separated from their nearest neighbour.
 The choice of the criterion depends on the shape of the source counts and the solid angle of the beam \citep{dole2003}.
-The transition between the two is around 200\,$\mu$m, depending on telescope diameters \citep{lagache2003}.
-In this paper, we have thus to use the photometric criterion. \\
+The transition between the two is at about 200\,$\mu$m, depending on telescope diameters \citep{lagache2003}.
+In this paper, we therefore use the photometric criterion. \\

-The photometric criterion is related to the quality of the photometry of detected sources, the flux measured near S$_{lim}$ being severely affected by the presence of fainter sources in the beam.
+The photometric criterion is related to the quality of the photometry of detected sources, the flux measured near S$_{lim}$ being severely affected by fainter sources in the beam.
 It is defined by the implicit equation,